natomato/bookshelf/README.md

 ## Bookshelf

-A simple searchbox for the SFPL using react, clones the behavior of a google book search.
+A simple search box for the SFPL using react, clones the behavior of a google book search.

 ### Getting Started
 Launch the app